gc625/guesser/README.md

 # Model Checkpoints

-The weights to the two models can be found here: #uploading...
+The weights to the two models can be found here: [drive link](https://drive.google.com/drive/folders/1D2474a_rjvMkjYEUSQY1yzG4DbLVRFx9?usp=share_link)

 # Current capabilities